 - A better neural network model can give you a great boost.
 You can try using a convolutional neural network which is better suited for image related problems.
 Here’s a simple CNN for your reference

 - We have not let the model train much.
 You can increase the number of epochs our model trains for.
 There are multiple hyperparameters in a neural network you can tune.
 Here’s a guide that will help you to tune them (https://www.analyticsvidhya.com/blog/2016/10/tutorial-optimizing-neural-networks-using-keras-with-image-recognition-case-study/)

 - We mentioned a few problems we could face while solving the problem.
 Most of them would be minimized if we do proper preprocessing of the data.

 - One thing you could try is converting color images to grayscale.
 This is because color is not that important a feature when you are solving the problem.
 More of these intuitions might come to you when you understand the problem better.

 In this article, I have explained a simple benchmark solution for Age Detection Practice Problem.
 There’s many things you could do which even I haven’t mentioned in the article.
-You can suggest them in the comments below!You can also read this article on Analytics Vidhya's Android APP
+You can suggest them in the comments below!You can also read this article on our Mobile APP